See 16 Ways to Use this Flavor

 6. Add the baking soda and stir quickly as the mixture begins to bubble.
 Once

-bubbly and frothy, remove the pan from heat.
+bubbly and frothy, remove the pan from the heat.

 7. Add the flavor and food coloring until mixed in.